Unnao rape: Court frames charges against Kuldeep Singh Sengar for murder of complainant’s father

 The judge also charged Sengar, his brother, three policemen and five others for allegedly setting him up in a fake Arms Act case.

-A Delhi court on Tuesday framed charges against expelled Bharatiya Janata Party leader and Unnao rape accused Kuldeep Singh Sengar and others in the alleged murder of the complainant’s father, PTI reported.
-The woman’s father died in judicial custody on April 9, 2018.
+A Delhi court on Tuesday framed murder charges against expelled Bharatiya Janata Party leader Kuldeep Singh Sengar and nine others in connection with the death of the father of a woman who accused him of rape, PTI reported.
+Sengar is a member of the Uttar Pradesh Legislative Assembly and is in jail for the alleged rape since April 2018.

-Additional Sessions Judge Dharmesh Sharma also charged the Uttar Pradesh legislator, his brother Atul Sengar, three police personnel and five others for allegedly setting up the complainant’s father in an Arms Act case in 2018, according to Hindustan Times. “...he was allegedly falsely implicated, he was sent to judicial custody where he allegedly died.
-Whether there was intention...it is all a matter of trial,” Sharma was quoted as saying.
+The man died on April 9, 2018 while in judicial custody for alleged possession of illegal arms, days after his daughter complained about the alleged rape by Sengar.
+The Central Bureau of Investigation later found the Arms Act case to be false.
+The agency is also investigating the rape as well as a car crash that injured the woman critically and killed two of her aunts last month.

-The court also said that the custodial death case should be merged with the false Arms Act case.
-The judge observed that there were a number of “acts with a larger conspiracy” to prevent the Unnao rape complainant’s father from pursuing the complaint against Sengar.
+The 10 persons charged with implicating the complainant’s father included Sengar, his brother Atul Sengar, three police personnel.
+The court cancelled the bail of the three police officials, PTI reported.
+The accused denied the charges and claimed trial.

 Meanwhile, the Supreme Court on Tuesday refused to direct the Uttar Pradesh government to file a report in connection with the status of 20 cases filed against the rape complainant and her family members.
 The judges said that they did not want to widen the scope and interfere in other cases filed against them in Uttar Pradesh.